There’s just something about chai.

 Like most of my cooking, this one started with an idea: a dream, even.
 I woke up knowing I had to make pumpkin brownies.
-Blame it on the subliminal messaging on social media what with everyone’s PSLs, pumpkin muffins, cookies, cakes, smoothies, dips, butters, mac ‘n cheeses – it just had to be done!
-I looked up a few tested and tried recipes, settled on the basic framework of Ambitious Kitchen’s decadent “One-Bowl Paleo Pumpkin Brownies” and got to work.
+Blame it on the subliminal messaging on social media what with everyone’s PSLs, pumpkin muffins, cookies, cakes, smoothies, dips, butters, mac ‘n cheeses – it had to be done!
+Looked up a few tested and tried recipes, settled on the basic framework of Ambitious Kitchen’s decadent “One-Bowl Paleo Pumpkin Brownies” and got to work.

 As I started to add the blend the wet ingredients together, I scanned through the rest of the recipe and the what-ifs began.
 What if I added ginger?
 Wait, what about cardamom?
 Ooh black pepper!
 Hang on, surely I’d get away with turmeric?
 Hmm, chai brownie….must add black tea leaves……

 And with that, I give you the Pumpkin Chaiwalla Brownie: a scrummy fudgy spicy Indian square of yum.

 Here they are.
 I was so proud, I took them on a special photo-shoot in the backyard!